Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 Ask for a quality dashboard.
 Glass-to-glass latency p95, MOS scores, join-success rate, buffer-ratio.
 If they don’t monitor these on a client’s production traffic, they’re running blind.

-Reach for a specialist when: the streaming surface is mission-critical — revenue-generating, latency-bound, regulated, or part of your differentiation.
+Reach for a specialist when: the streaming surface is mission-critical, meaning revenue-generating, latency-bound, regulated, or part of your differentiation.
 Generalists are fine for marketing video; they’re a liability for everything else.

 WHIP and the 2026 frontier: why custom got cheaper

-RFC 9725 standardised WHIP (WebRTC-HTTP Ingestion Protocol) in March 2025; FFmpeg merged WHIP support into main on June 4.
+The IETF standardised WHIP (WebRTC-HTTP Ingestion Protocol) as RFC 9725 in March 2025; FFmpeg merged a WHIP muxer into main on June 4, 2025.
 Cloudflare Stream, Mux, LiveKit, and Daily all ship WHIP support.
 Vendors who don’t are visibly aging out.

-Practically: the cost of building a sub-500 ms ingestion pipeline dropped roughly 40% between 2024 and 2026.
-The protocol is no longer bespoke; the encoder ecosystem speaks it natively; the SFU side is open-source.
-WHIP is the reason “custom is too expensive” is now a less true claim than it was 18 months ago.
+Practically, the cost of building a sub-500 ms ingestion pipeline dropped roughly 40% between 2024 and 2026.
+The protocol is no longer bespoke, the encoder ecosystem speaks it natively, and the SFU side is open-source.
+WHIP is why “custom is too expensive” is a less true claim than it was 18 months ago.
 See our WebRTC architecture playbook for the full protocol map.

 Five pitfalls when picking your 2026 streaming stack

 1. Anchoring on per-minute price alone.
-Compare per-minute against your 18-month volume, not month one.
+Delivery is per-GB and platform fees are per-subscriber.
+Model all three against your 18-month curve, not month one.
 Most teams underestimate growth and over-pay for SaaS by year two.

 3. Skipping ops budget on custom.
 A custom platform without ops is a P1 incident waiting to happen.
-Budget at least 1 senior DevOps engineer.
+Budget at least one senior DevOps engineer.

 4. Choosing Wowza Cloud expecting Engine flexibility.
 They’re different products.
 Engine is self-host with full control; Cloud is a SaaS layer with a simpler integration but a feature ceiling.